 Caring for Our Common Home

-The specifics may differ, but the story is the same.
-In Thailand, as around the world, global economics often conflict with environmental health.
+The details may differ, but the story is the same.
+In Thailand, just like most places around the world, global economics often conflict with environmental health.
 That’s why students at the Salesian Saengthong Vitthaya School are learning new ways to restore nature’s balance.

-Saengthong Vitthaya School is located in Songkhla Province, a coastal area bordering the Gulf of Thailand.
+Saengthong Vitthaya School is located in the Songkhla Province, a coastal area bordering the Gulf of Thailand.
 Here, mangrove forests are vitally important to the local and national ecosystem.
-They are uniquely effective at storing carbon; they mitigate the effects of greenhouse gas emissions; they enrich the soil; and they protect against erosion.
+They are uniquely effective at storing carbon; mitigating the effects of greenhouse gas emissions; enriching the soil; and protecting against erosion.

 The global shrimp farming industry, which generates substantial income in Thailand, also contributes to mangrove destruction.
 Not only do companies cut down mangrove trees to create shrimp pools, but certain industrialized processes—including the use of antibiotics and pesticides—pollute the forests, too.

-“It’s a pity that at present, mangrove forests in Thailand have been destroyed for various activities, widely and continuously throughout,” observes one Salesian missionary at the school.
+“It’s a pity that at present, mangrove forests throughout Thailand have been destroyed for various reasons,” observes one Salesian missionary at the school.
 He notes that the country’s total area of mangroves has declined from over 905,000 acres in 1961 to around 684,000 acres today.
 That’s a significant loss of 25%.

-Regenerating the forest is critical to these vital mangroves and Salesian educators in Thailand believe that everyone has a role to play.
+Regenerating the vegetation is critical to these vital mangroves and Salesian educators in Thailand believe that everyone has a role to play.

 In June, 54 8th-graders from Saengthong Vitthaya School set out with their teachers and parent volunteers to plant new mangrove trees and release baby crabs at the local Mangrove Forest Conservation Club.